strankid/EnrichAI-PM_RNN/readme.md

 Long short-term memory (LSTM) units are units of a recurrent neural network (RNN).
 A common LSTM unit is composed of a cell, an input gate, an output gate and a forget gate.
 The cell remembers values over arbitrary time intervals and the three gates regulate the flow of information into and out of the cell.
 A great article that explains LSTM: http://colah.github.io/posts/2015-08-Understanding-LSTMs/.

 Dense layers are just regular densely connected NN Layer.
 Dense implements the operation: output = activation(dot(input, kernel) + bias) where activation is the element-wise activation function passed as the activation argument, kernel is a weights matrix created by the layer, and bias is a bias vector created by the layer (only applicable if use_bias is True).
 Find out more at: https://keras.io/layers/core/

-Our model architecture somewhat resembles the picture below.
-The difference is that we have 3 LSTM layers and 2 Dense layers.